aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         owner: Red Hat
         redistribute: Y

-You can make the appropriate changes to your input software inventory and/or your MAPPING.CONFIG file and then run gen as often as necessary to replace the generated AboutCode Toolkit files with the improved output.
-(Note that you will want to delete or move your previously generated output before running gen again.)
+You can make the appropriate changes to your input software inventory and then run gen as often as necessary to replace the generated AboutCode Toolkit files with the improved output.

 # <a name="UsingattribtoGenerateaProductAttributionNoticePackage">Using attrib to Generate a Product Attribution Notice Package</a>